waku-org/pm/FURPS/core/light_push.md

 ## Performance

-1. Only one network round trip is required for operation; including both configuration and message transmission.
+1. Only one network round trip is required per operation; including both configuration and message transmission.
 2. Minimizes protocol overhead for efficient resource usage.

 ## Supportability